Ghazal131/Mangata-Gallo/README.md

 - Elegant layout using semantic HTML.
 - Custom fonts and color palette to reflect brand identity.
 - Sections for homepage, products, contact, and info.
-- Navigation bar and footer with social media icons.
+- Navigation bar and footer.

 ## Tools & Technologies
 - HTML